 Give Positive Feedback over Criticism

-It is crucial to correct your child’s spelling and grammar to help improve and strengthen their writing.
-However, it would help if you overlooked some of the mistakes made by your child with dyslexia or dysgraphia as a way of reducing levels of criticism.
-Take more time to identify and appreciate their creativity, rather than just concentrating on their errors.
+Correcting your child’s spelling and grammar is crucial to help improve and strengthen their writing.
+However, it would help if you overlooked some of the mistakes made by your child with dyslexia or dysgraphia to reduce criticism levels.
+Take more time to identify and appreciate their creativity rather than just concentrating on their errors.
 Embrace their work always since you encourage them to write more, which will lead to increased grammatical improvement.

-The desire to draw normally comes before the passion of writing.
-Also, creative writing goes hand-in-hand, withdrawing.
+The desire to draw normally comes before the passion for writing.
+Also, creative writing goes hand-in-hand with withdrawing.
 While your child may have a problem with writing, they can successfully articulate their through in drawing.
 Drawing also boosts your child’s self-esteem and helps kids with learning differences to communicate effectively and express their thoughts in a manner that makes sense to them.